Cherry-2006/QuickLoopUp/README.md

 ## Usage

 1. **Launch** — Run `QuickLoopUp.exe` or restart your PC (it auto-starts).
 No tray icon — it runs silently.
-2. **Look up a word** — In any app, hold the left mouse button on a word for ~0.5s.
+2. **Look up a word** — In any app, hold the left mouse button on a word for ~0.8s.
-3. **Look up a phrase** — Select text first, then long-click.
+3. **Look up a phrase** — Highlight a phrase and long-click, or simply **drag to select and hold** for ~0.8s at the end of your drag.
 Multi-word selections open Google Search.
 4. **Dismiss** — Click outside the popup, press any key, or press `Esc`.
 5. **Exit** — End the process via Task Manager.